HR Newswire sign up

 www.pmi.org

 Certified Associate in Project Management (CAPM): An entry-level certification for project practitioners.
-Designed for those with less project experience, the designation demonstrates understanding of the fundamental knowledge, terminology and processes of effective project management.
+Designed for those with little or no project experience, the designation demonstrates understanding of the fundamental knowledge, terminology and processes of effective project management.

-Project Management Professional (PMP): Globally recognized, the designation demonstrates the experience, education and competency to successfully lead and direct projects.
+Project Management Professional (PMP): Globally recognized, the designation demonstrates the recipient has the experience, education and competency to lead and direct projects.

 Program Management Professional (PgMP): Recognizes the advanced experience and skill of program managers.
-Globally recognized, the designation demonstrates proven competency to oversee multiple, related projects and their resources to achieve strategic business goals.
+Globally recognized, the designation demonstrates a person has proven competency to oversee multiple, related projects and their resources to achieve strategic business goals.

-Risk Management Professional (PMI-RMP): Fills the need for a specialist role in project risk management.
-It recognizes designation holders’ unique expertise and competency in assessing and identifying project risks, mitigating threats and capitalizing on opportunities, while still possessing basic skills in all areas of project management.
+PMI Risk Management Professional (PMI-RMP): Fills the need for a specialist role in project risk management.
+Designation recognizes the holder’s unique expertise and competence in assessing and identifying project risks, mitigating threats and capitalizing on opportunities, while still possessing basic skills in all areas of project management.

-Scheduling Professional (PMI-SP): Fills the need for a specialist role in project scheduling.
-It recognizes designation holders’ unique expertise and competence to develop and maintain project schedules, while still possessing basic skills in all areas of project management.
+PMI Scheduling Professional (PMI-SP): Fills the need for a specialist role in project scheduling.
+Designation recognizes the holder’s unique expertise and competence to develop and maintain project schedules, while still possessing basic skills in all areas of project management.

 Society for Human Resource Management